 When a C-section is necessary to ensure a healthy birth, rest assured there are still plenty of ways to build the bond you and your child both desire.

-7 Steps to Bond With Your Baby After a C-Section
+7 Steps To Bond With Your Baby After A C-section

 Remove everything but his diaper, and bring him to your bare chest so he can feel your warmth and take in your smell.
 Continue this practice not only in the hospital, but also for several months after bringing your baby home.